MMZK1526/Haskell-RM/README.md

 # Haskell-RM

-A CLI that evaluates register machines efficiently in `Haskell`.
-It also provides an library defining and simulating register machines that can be embedded in Haskell code.
+A CLI that evaluates Register Machines efficiently in `Haskell`.
+It also provides an library defining and simulating Register Machines that can be embedded in Haskell code.

-If you haven't heard of register machines, see [Introduction](#Introduction) for a brief summary.
+If you haven't heard of Register Machines, see [Introduction](#Introduction) for a brief summary.

 For an example of using the CLI to read RM code from a file and evaluate it with given arguments, go to [Example](#Example).